zenio/festline.github.io/_pages/roadmap.md

 [Kaggle Inclass](https://www.kaggle.com/c/how-good-is-your-medium-article/).
 Here you are proposed to predict popularity (number of claps) of an article on Medium.com.
 Rules are the same as for "Alice" competition, only the webform for uploading solutions .py files is [different](https://www.dropbox.com/request/0iLhMirOekk2QV98Mj2B).

-# Kaggle Inclass Competition "DotA 2 winner prediction"
+# Kaggle Inclass Competition "DOTA 2 winner prediction"
 In the 3rd [competition](https://www.kaggle.com/c/mlcourse-dota2-win-prediction) you are going to utilize all knowledge and skills acquired during the course session.

 ## Rules: